Patient education: Vitamin D deficiency (Beyond the Basics)

 Thus, identifying and treating vitamin D insufficiency or deficiency is important to maintain bone strength.
 Treatment may even improve the health of other body systems, such as the immune, muscular, and cardiovascular systems, although more research is needed in these areas.

 DIAGNOSIS OF VITAMIN D DEFICIENCY

-Who needs testing for vitamin D? — Testing for vitamin D deficiency or insufficiency is not recommended for everyone, but may be advised for people who are home-bound or in a long-term care facility (eg, nursing home), if the person has a medical condition that increases the risk of vitamin D deficiency or insufficiency, and for anyone with osteoporosis or a past history of a low-trauma fracture (eg, fracture after fall from standing), low blood calcium (hypocalcemia) or phosphate (hypophosphatemia).
-(See "Patient information: Bone density testing (Beyond the Basics)" and "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)".)
+Who needs testing for vitamin D? — Testing for vitamin D deficiency or insufficiency is not recommended for everyone but may be advised for people who are home bound or in a long-term care facility (eg, nursing home); if the person has a medical condition that increases the risk of vitamin D deficiency or insufficiency; and for anyone with osteoporosis or a past history of a low-trauma fracture (eg, fracture after fall from standing), low blood calcium (hypocalcemia), or phosphate (hypophosphatemia).
+(See "Patient education: Bone density testing (Beyond the Basics)" and "Patient education: Osteoporosis prevention and treatment (Beyond the Basics)".)